The Disgrace of Lord Clarendon: History and description

-It takes place at Whitehall Palace in London where Charles has recently dismissed the Earl from his service.
+The painting depicts a scene at Whitehall Palace in London where Charles has recently dismissed the Earl from his service.
 A dignified Clarendon, dressed in black, leaves under the gaze of members of the court, including the royal mistress Lady Castlemaine who are rejoicing over his downfall.
 Two Beefeaters stand sentry on the steps behind Clarendon.
 On the left of the painting the back of the king can be seen.

 Ward had been a member of the early Victorian artistic group known as The Clique who subsequently painted a number of historical scenes and were critical of the Pre-Raphaelites.
 The painting was exhibited at the Royal Academy's Summer Exhibition of 1846.

-A version was donated in 1847 to the National Gallery by the art collector Robert Vernon alongside another of Ward's paintings The South Sea Bubble.
+A version was donated in 1847 to the National Gallery by the art collector Robert Vernon alongside another of Ward's paintings The South Sea Bubble as part of the Vernon Gift.
 Today it is in the collection of Tate Britain.
 Another version is in the Bury Art Museum.